-Problem: Dog dental disease — Periodontitis — is the #1 dog problem, painful and ultimately deadly.
+Problem: Dog dental disease — Periodontitis — is the #1 dog problem.

 Football helmets absorb direct impacts inside a hard shell.
 Without them, players would suffer skull fractures, which can be life threatening.
 But fractures aren’t what threatens the very existence of US football today.
 Concussions are the bane of the game.
 Concussions are caused by head rotation, not linear impacts.
 Boxers have known this for 100 years: you don’t knock someone out by causing their head to snap back.
 They go down if their head spins.
 The contact sports biomedical community discovered this over the past 25 years.